Lentil salad with aubergine

 Ingredients

-• 200 g beluga lentils, puy lentils or green lentils (dried weight)
+• 200 g black lentils, I use Beluga, or puy lentils or brown lentils

 • 6 Tbsp olive oil, plus extra to fry the halloumi

-• 3 aubergines, peeled in zebra stripes lengthways and cut into 1.5 cm thick slices crossways
+• 3 aubergine (eggplant), peeled in zebra stripes lengthways and cut into 1.5 cm thick slices crossways

 • 12 walnut halves